rakiya30/Analysing-International-Students-Mental-Health/README.md

   - track stress trends by language proficiency and stay duration.

-  - Do younnger students (<25) with low social connectedness (tosc < 30 ) have higher depression rates than older peers.
+  - Do younger students (<25) with low social connectedness (tosc < 30 ) have higher depression rates than older peers.

   - Are female students more likely to report higher stress (toas) and (todep) than male students.